-- Permanent Residents: A permanent resident refers to a person's immigration status: the person is authorized to live and work in the United States of America on a permanent basis.
+- refers to a person's immigration status: the person is authorized to live and work in the United States of America on a permanent basis.
 A United States Permanent Resident Card is an identification card attesting to the permanent resident status of an alien in the United States.
 The green card serves as proof that its holder, a Lawful Permanent Resident, has been officially granted immigration benefits, which include permission to reside and take employment in the USA. - Eligible Visa Status: Students with eligible Visa status as articulated by the Department of State.